Centrora/centroradocs/centrora-firewall-rules.rst

 Blocking hundreds of the worst bots can ensure open-access for normal traffic, major search engines (Google, Bing, et al), good browsers (Chrome, Firefox, Opera, et al), and everyone else.
 Blocking malicious user agent can help you avoid traffics that are known to be associated with malicious activity

+* Checks Cross site scripting (XSS)

+XSS attacks occurs when an attacker uses a web application to send malicious codes in order to access cookies, session tokens or other sensitive information retained by the browser and used with the website, and rewrite contents of the html page.

+* Checks Cross Site Request Forgery (CSRF)

+CSRF is an attack that forces end users to execute unwanted actions in a web application in which they are currently authenticated.
+It could make end users to perform state changing requests like transferring funds, changing email addresses, or even compromisinge the entire web application.

 * Checks Basic DoS Attacks

 This helps prevent your website against the HTTP Flood Attacks at the web application level.
 Massive crawling / scanning tools, HTTP Flood tools can be detected and blocked if it exceeds the defined thresholds / number of visits to your website in a specific time.